!pip install mesa-frames mesa

 - All mesa-frames implementations significantly outperform the original mesa implementation. 🏆

-- The native implementation for both Polars and pandas shows better performance than their concise counterparts. 💪
+- The native implementation for Polars shows better performance than their concise counterparts. 💪

 - The Polars native implementation shows the most impressive speed-up, ranging from 10.86x to 17.60x faster than mesa! 🚀🚀🚀